8 Actionable Steps to Learn Russian Pronunciation Correctly

 The Russian language doesn’t have specific guidelines for using stress in words.
 So, if you stress the wrong syllable, a Russian word can have a completely different meaning!

-Read below for recommendations for resources to learn Russian pronunciation, and eight actionable steps to practicing Russian out loud.
-From the rolling r’s to consonant clusters, Russian may not seem easy to pronounce, but it will definitely get easier with practice, especially after reading this helpful blog and utilizing other Russian learning tools!
+From the rolling r’s to consonant clusters, Russian may not seem easy to pronounce, but it will definitely get easier with practice, especially after reading this helpful blog and utilizing other Russian learning tools.

 3 Great Tools to Learn Russian Pronunciation